SarahLKatz/skatz-axion-challenge/README.md

   - Vite because it's fast development experience (and I'm used to it)
 - Installed `react-testing-library`, as it's a commonly used testing library that allows testing user flows and user behavior.
 Used `vitest` as the test runner, since it is fast and compatible with Vite
 - Used `axios` for data fetching.
 In an ideal world, I might first investigate whether a query library is a better fit, especially if we need to do any caching, but since this is only calling one API and I'm very familiar with axios, I made the decision to go with the simpler library here

-MATERIAL UI

-[- Used `React Hook Form` for the form and validation.
-It's a library I've worked with extensively and while this is a fairly simple form (and could easily have been done with React), I find RHF to be useful for controlled inputs]
+- Used `Material UI` for easy components.
+Ideally I would work with my project's design system, but material UI allows for quickly importing components based on Google's Material Design

 ### Component Structure

-TODO
+- The page-level code lives in `App.tsx`.
+Individual components imported by this page live in the `components` folder.
+- I decided to separate the input form into its own component, even though it is very small, because it is its own distinct unit.
+Form state is managed inside the form, and a state-setter function is passed as a prop to allow the API response to update the data in the parent component.
+- Basic building block components (buttons, tables, etc) are imported from Material UI

 ## Next Steps - ADD (future features)

 ## Time Log

 - 10/29: 15 minutes - setup and planning
-- 10/29:
+- 10/29: 50 minutes work

 ## DELETE LATER - SLK TO-DO

+NEXT: Tests for input form

-- Create a form (RHF?)
+- Create a form :white_check_mark:
-  - Inputs: username/org
+  - Inputs: username/org :white_check_mark:
-  - LATER: Style inputs/shared components
+  - LATER: Style inputs/shared components :white_check_mark:
-- Allow form submission
+- Allow form submission :white_check_mark:
-- On submit, call github api
+- On submit, call github api :white_check_mark:
 - Display repository list
 - Pagination
 - Sorting & Filtering